AI-Powered Observations for Kentucky Principals

 Observation Requirements

-Under the PGES, non-tenured teachers must receive a minimum of four observations per year.
-Tenured teachers must receive a minimum of four observations over their summative evaluation cycle, which spans up to three years depending on the district's certified evaluation plan.
+Under the PGES, Kentucky does not mandate a single statewide number of observations.
+Each district's certified evaluation plan establishes the length, frequency, and nature of observations for both non-tenured and tenured teachers.
 Both a peer observation and a full observation by the primary evaluator are required during a teacher's summative year.
 All observations must include a post-observation conference within five working days.

 Framework Spotlight